 The Micron and Broadcom are priced by market to perform well and this means not business failure, but expectation failure.
 The intrinsic value of Micron and Broadcom are, at the top-probability 5% growth rate example is $158.71 and $125.62 against a market price of $285.41 and $346.10, respectively.
 This spread implies that both stocks have already factored in above-normal growth and have no room for error.

 For Micron, the bear case would be a classic memory cycle reversal.
-Revenue has already turned upside down with the $15.5B of 2023 revised to $37.4B of 2025, and RNOA is revived to 22.7%.
+Revenue has already turned upside down with the $15.5B in 2023 revised to $37.4B in 2025, and RNOA is revived to 22.7%.
 The risk is that this power is peak-cycle power.
 When the supply of DRAM grows or the demand decreases, the price may drop rapidly to squeeze the margins.
 HBM, which is considered a structural tailwind, may lose the pricing power as well in case of the growth of supply.
-In this case, Micron will not require falling earnings to signify a shift in its direction to its $158 -$188 intrinsic value range.
-That suggests the negative even when the business performance is good.
+In this case, Micron will not require falling earnings to signify a shift in its direction to its $158 -$188 per share intrinsic value range. that the business can still be structurally strong but the market psychology of fear may drag down the share price.

 Broadcom has a more structural bear case.
 The business has a strong revenue of $63.9B and a high RNOA, which stands at 42.0% yet the valuation presupposes the high growth rates.
-With a growth of 7%, intrinsic value is only $197.92 which is nowhere near the current levels.
-The risk is execution in a variety of ways: VMware integration will not create the margins expected, ASIC growth will be sluggish if hyperscalers slow their spending, and pricing pressure will decrease the margins.
-Compared to Micron, Broadcom lacks a cycle to revert to as its drawback is based on the lack of high expectations.
+With a growth rate of 7%, the intrinsic value is only $197.92 which is nowhere near the current levels.
+The risk is execution in a variety of ways: VMware integration will not create the margins expected, ASIC growth will be sluggish if hyperscalers slow their spending, and pricing pressure will compress the margins.
+Compared to Micron, Broadcom lacks a cyclical nature to revert its story that can be its drawback if the AI expenditure lags in short term as it is based on high expectations.

 What it means is that Micron declines when the cycle turns and Broadcom declines when perfection falters.
 Both are realistic scenarios and both scenarios are already relevant at the prevailing prices.